 The term "Qualifying Termination" refers to death, disability, termination without "cause," or resignation for "good reason."
 For a description of circumstances constituting "cause" and "good reason" and related information, see the discussion under the heading "Employment Agreements."
+In 2019, the Company adopted a retirement policy covering named executive officers effective for awards granted in 2020 or later.
+See "Compensation Discussion and Analysis - Other Matters - Retirement Policy."
+None of our named executive officers would have been eligible for retirement benefits under such policy at December 31, 2021.

-Potential Payments: Triggering Event as of December 31, 2020
+Potential Payments: Triggering Event as of December 31, 2021